unitaryfund/mitiq/docs/source/examples/dynamical_phase_transitions_zne.md

 plt.show()
 ```

 As expected, we get a lower peak.
 Applying gate folding suppresses the peak further.
-This is qualitatively consistent with the result in Fig. 2(e) of the paper.
-(For efficiency, this notebook uses a much coarser time step than in the paper, so we do not obtain the same results for a given value of the depolarizing noise level.)
+This is qualitatively consistent with the result in Fig. 2(e) of Javanmard et al. For efficiency, this notebook uses a much coarser time step than in the paper, so we do not obtain the same results for a given value of the depolarizing noise strength.

 ```{code-cell} ipython3
 scale_factors = [1, 2, 3]